Drug Investigation Division

 CONTACT: Tabatha Curtis, Statewide Coordinator

 At the direction of the Office of National Drug Control Policy (ONDCP), the Appalachia HIDTA was required to form regional task forces in the states of the Appalachia HIDTA.
 As a result of this requirement, the TBI was designated as the lead agency in forming a Middle Tennessee Task Force (MTTF).
 This task force is in the counties of Middle Tennessee as identified by the Appalachia HIDTA.
 These counties take in three Tennessee judicial districts.
 These districts include Fentress County in the 8th Judicial District, Jackson County in the 15th Judicial District, and Overton, Pickett, Putnam, and Cumberland counties in the 13th Judicial District.
-The task force is made up of TBI Special Agents and officers from local law enforcement agencies.
+At present, the MTTF is made up of TBI Special Agents and officers from local law enforcement agencies.
 During the Fiscal Year 2021-2022, the MTTF opened 58 investigations and disrupted/dismantled three drug trafficking organizations.
 A total of 160 people were arrested.
 Seven vehicles, 56 firearms, and more than $548,722.54 in currency and other assets were seized by the task force.